Foundation Crack Repair in Northwestern PA and Western NY

-Identifying the cause of foundation wall cracks -- and how to repair them
+Identifying the cause of foundation wall cracks—and how to repair them.

 Stair step cracks are a very common problem and a likely sign of foundation settlement.

-Different types of foundation wall cracks
+Different types of foundation cracks

-Foundation cracks vary in severity from a simple cosmetic issue to a major structural problem with your home.
+Our Erie foundation crack repair professionals often see problems that vary in severity from a simple cosmetic issue to a major structural problem with your home.
 However, even serious foundation problems, when addressed early on, can be quickly and permanently fixed.

 Cracks form in foundation walls for three main reasons: